savonrb/savon/README.md

 There's also a [version1 branch](https://github.com/savonrb/savon/tree/version2), for everyone stuck on that version.

+## Maintainer needed

+So I've been maintaining Savon and its dependant projects for the last four years and it's become quite apparent now with my schedule I do not have the time to keep this project going single-handed.

+Luckily there are numerous people helping out from time to time, but maintaining this project is pretty much a full-time job and it keeps me from working on the next major version.

+I'll be able to contribute on a small scale going forward, and will do my best in the meantime to catch up with everything I am behind on.

+If you are interested, please email me at [me at rubiii dot com].
+I'll do everything I can to help you get started.

 ## Give back

 If you're using Savon and you or your company is making money from it, then please consider